Organizing for America: Health care reform

 On October 20, 2009, OFA hosted a national phone bank event intended to encourage elected federal officials to support Obama's healthcare proposals.
 A stated goal of achieving 100,000 phone calls was exceeded, with 300,000 calls ultimately made.
 The event was considered highly successful.

 On February 11, 2010, OFA launched a national campaign called "You Fight, We Fight".
 This program enabled people to pledge a number of hours in support of healthcare reform and President Barack Obama's domestic goals.
 Nevertheless, OFA members were never called upon to do volunteer work in support of including a public option in the bill, despite Obama's stated preference for such a provision.

 After the United States Senate and United States House of Representatives voted for the Patient Protection and Affordable Care Act, which completed one piece of Obama's domestic agenda, Organizing for America enabled Americans to "co-sign with the president," creating a permanent record of the bills supporters.
 Those who co-signed could opt to have a certificate noting their participation sent to them for free.
 Over one million signatures of health care bill supporters were delivered to the president in April 2010.

 Other issues

-Except for some work on health care reform, the Obama administration did not made extensive use of OFA.
+Except for some work on health care reform, the Obama administration did not make extensive use of OFA.
 This choice was criticized by some veterans of the 2008 campaign, who believed that Obama has erred by being too ready to compromise with conservatives instead of mobilizing the OFA volunteer base.